giftxtrade/frontend/README.md

 ```

 ### Define environment variables
-GifTrade uses environment variables to help speed up development time and to make sure both developement and prodcution code are similar with little to no tweaks.
+GiftTrade uses environment variables to help speed up development time and to make sure both developement and prodcution code are similar with little to no tweaks.
 Therefore, we define these variables to ensure this behaviour.

 #### Step 1: Create `.env.local` file
 Ensure that you create a file named `.env.local` within the root of the project.